The Start of TOA History

 Around the time that his sister took over her husband's business, Tsunetaro happened to meet a young engineer during his travels who sparked his interest in making microphones.
 Soon after, he determined that this would be type of work he would like to do next.
 After moving to Kobe, he founded the TOA Electric Manufacturing Co., Ltd., and immediately started making microphones.
 The seeds of today's TOA opened here, in September of 1934.

-"Extracted from the company book entitled "Continuity Is Strength," written by the late Mr. Taro Nakatani.
+"Extracted from the company book entitled "Continuity Is Strength," written by the late Mr. NAKATANI Taro.
 The photo vividly shows the condition of the streets in the days when TOA was established.

 Progress toward independent management